vramos0/Project1/README.md

 Student: Victoria Ramos (920012149)

 ## Project Status
 Problem 1 is in progress.
+Right now, my logic seems to be working for X = Y. It was pretty straight forward.
+I just need to figure out and implement the logic for X < Y. My wiring is a bit messy, but I plan on cleaning it up once I have the logic working as expected.

 ## Known Issues